Sharp uniform-in-time propagation of chaos: Proof of the main theorem

 \subsection{The BBGKY hierarchy}

 We will apply Lemma \ref{le:entropy-estimate} with $P^k_t$ and $\mu^{\otimes k}_t$ in place of $\mu^1_t$ and $\mu^2_t$, respectively, but first we need to represent $P^k$ and $\mu^{\otimes k}$ for each $k$ as solutions of Fokker-Planck equations.
 For $\mu^{\otimes k}$ this is straightforward.
-For $P^k$ this is accomplished using the so-called \emph{BBGKY hierarchy}, which is well known, but we derive it in the lemma below for completeness.
+For $P^k$ this is accomplished using the so-called \emph{BBGKY hierarchy}, which is well known, but we derive it in the lemma below for completeness; see \cite[Section 1.5]{golse2016dynamics} for additional references and a derivation in the zero-noise case.
 First, note that the measure $dtP^n_t(dx)$ has a positive density on $(0, \infty) \times (\R^d)^n$; see Remark \ref{re:mu2-positive} and note that (H.2) holds because of the local boundedness of $b_0$ and because of Assumption (\ref{assumption:E}.3).
 By marginalization, $dtP^k_t(dx)$ has a positive density on $(0, \infty) \times (\R^d)^k$.
 Recall in the following that we use the same letter to denote a measure and its density when it exists, e.g., $P^k_t(dx)=P^k_t(x)dx$.

 \begin{lemma} Let $1 \le k < n$.
 Define the conditional density

 For $i=1,\ldots,k$, define the functions $\widehat{b}^k_i : [0,\infty) \times (\R^d)^k \to \R^d$ by

 Then, for each $1 \le k < n$, $\varphi \in C^\infty_c((\R^d)^k)$, and $t \ge 0$,